Overview

 .

-Encourage the patient to wear his dentures if he has them, unless there is
+Encourage the person to wear his dentures if he has them, unless there is

 some reason for not doing so.
 They